Contents

 Development Process

 Having so many options to customize the content and design of your website may seem overwhelming.
-That’s why it’s important for your CMS to be supported by an implementation team that will guide you through your options and design your site.
+That’s why your CMS should be supported by an implementation team to guide you through your options and design your site.

 If you have a specific idea in mind for your site, we’ll start by understanding that vision.
-If you don’t, we’ll first show you a few examples of websites that we’ve designed, and you can tell us what you like or don’t like about each of them.
+If you don’t, we’ll first show you a few examples of websites that we’ve designed.
+You can tell us what you like or don’t like about each of them.
 From there, we begin designing your site—getting feedback from you all along the way.

 Security and Disaster Recovery

-Government websites must protect sensitive data and ensure continuous service.
-Robust security measures prevent cyber threats, while effective disaster recovery plans ensure quick restoration of services in case of an outage to maintain public trust and operational integrity.
+Your government website needs to protect sensitive data.
+And it needs to be reliable.
+Robust security measures prevent cyber threats, while effective disaster recovery plans ensure quick restoration of services in case of an outage.
+Both are necessary to maintain public trust and operational integrity.

-GovBuilt’s security is updated automatically and monitored by Microsoft AI using Azure Front Door to block and report any suspicious activity.
+For security, MCCi sites are updated automatically and monitored by Microsoft AI using Azure Front Door to block and report any suspicious activity.
 Microsoft invests $1 billion annually in cloud security research and development.
-GovBuilt databases have a full Vulnerability Assessment run weekly.
+Plus, our government website databases undergo a full Vulnerability Assessment every week.

-We monitor sites 24/7/365 with automated alerts for emergencies.
-Our solution is fully redundant with the ability to run in multiple regions, and your data is backed up several times a day and replicated across regions.
+To ensure uptime, we monitor sites 24/7/365 with automated alerts for emergencies.
+Our solution is fully redundant with the ability to run in multiple regions.
+Your data is backed up several times a day and replicated across regions.

 Forms and Workflow Integration

 These days, many government CMSs come with basic form capabilities.
 However, they often can’t integrate with backend workflows.
 In other words, suppose someone fills out the form on the website for a code violation.
-The only thing that would happen is that someone in the community development department would get an email.
+The only thing that would happen is that the clerk would get an email.
+The clerk would have to forward the email to someone in the community development department.
 That person would then need to re-type the information into a spreadsheet, then send an email to the inspector, who would have to schedule an inspection, and so on.

-However, an integration with a true workflow system automates this process.
-For instance, a GovBuilt form could be configured to kick off a workflow that takes the data from a code violation form and creates a “case” that automatically stores the data, schedules the inspection, and so on.
-While not technically part of the website, the fact that the citizen-facing form integrates with the backend workflow is a distinct advantage of the CMS.
+But an integration with a true workflow system automates this process.
+For instance, our custom forms can be configured to initiate a workflow that extracts data from a code violation form.
+It creates a “case” that automatically stores the data, schedules the inspection, and so on.
+While the forms center isn’t technically part of the website, its integration with the backend workflow helps you get more done, faster.

 CMS Features That Enhance Citizen Experience

-Virtually every resident and business in your community will interact with your website at some point, many of them on a daily or weekly basis.
-When they can find information and complete tasks easily and consistently, it develops trust in your agency.
+Virtually every resident and business in your community will interact with your website at some point.
+Many of them on a daily or weekly basis.
+When they can find information and complete tasks easily, it develops trust in your agency.
 Consider these features that enhance citizen experience when choosing your CMS.

 ADA Compliance Features